 During this phase, Data Providers continue producing and delivering archival products/collections to the PDS.
-The product validation tool and the Ingest Subsystem will continue to be used to support archive of those products, and make them available to users via the PDS4 Distribution Subsystem.
-The Distribution Subsystem will support coordination of data releases and ensure that back up and deep archive copies are delivered to their designated target.
+The product validation tool and the Ingest Subsystem will continue to be used to support archive of those products, and make them available to users via the PDS 2010 Distribution Subsystem.
+The Distribution Subsystem will support coordination of data release, ensure back up and deep archive copies are delivered to their designated target.

-In addition, a PDS4 Report Service will be available to capture and report metrics generated by PDS4 services as well as metrics generated by commercial components such as web and FTP servers.
+In addition, a PDS 2010 Report Service will be available to capture and report metrics generated by PDS 2010 services as well as metrics generated by commercial components such as web logs and FTP logs.